aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-load/load-in-the-flatopc-ooxml-document-xml-format/footnotes-and-endnote-features-supported-on-flatopc-import/_index.md

 ﻿---
-title: Footnotes and Endnote Features Supported on FlatOPC Import – Aspose.Words for .NET
+title: Footnotes and Endnote Features Supported on FlatOPC Import
+second_title: Aspose.Words for .NET
 articleTitle: Footnotes and Endnote Features Supported on FlatOPC Import
 linktitle: Footnotes and Endnote Features Supported on FlatOPC Import
 description: "Import FlatOPC document using footnote and endnote load options in C#."